The Incyte Ingenuity Awards in GVHDTM

 Applications will be disqualified if:

-• Request in funding exceeds 25% of an organization’s overall funding and/or includes indirect costs.
+• Request in funding exceeds 25 percent of an organization's overall annual budget and/or includes indirect costs

-• Application is submitted by an employee of Incyte, VOZ Advisors, and/or other vendors, or members of the immediate family of any such persons.
+• Application is submitted by an employee of Incyte, Real Chemistry, and/or other vendors, or members of the immediate family of any such persons

 Incyte reserves the right to modify the eligibility requirements at any time.